First-Party vs Third-Party Cookies: Both are cookies. But why they’re treated differently? Here’s why third-party cookies are often blocked…

 First-party cookies are just cookies.
 They work and behave as they are designed to.
 These are originated from the primary domain visited by the user, hence becoming first-party cookies.

 Third-party cookies don’t originate from the primary domain visited by the user.
-These cookies often result from the services publisher takes to make their sites work better (like adding social buttons or chat services or others).
+These cookies often result from the services publishers add to make their sites work better (like adding social buttons or chat services or others).

 We Understand First-Party Cookies.
 But, Why Use Third-Party Cookies?

 Ad targeting: For ad industry, ad targeting is a huge affair.
-Third-party cookies are used to gather the information on user behaviour such as visited websites, time spend, clicks, geographical location, and more.
+Third-party cookies are used to gather information on user behaviour such as visited websites, time spends, clicks, geographical location, and more.

 This is to create an elaborated profile of the user to show them only relevant ads.
-Because of this, ads get more impressions and have better chance of conversion.
+Because of this, ads get more impressions and have a better chance of a conversion.

 Social buttons: Most publishers add social media buttons to their website.
 This is to make their platform reach a greater audience.
 Meaning, if users like what they see on publishers’ page, it can easily be shared using the social button available on the screen.